Are you looking for the best hideout toy to give your rabbit somewhere to shelter and to stop them getting bored?

 We tested them with our rabbits to share their reactions as well as rating them for Value for money, Mess and Noise nuisance.

-We explain how these toys can help control unwanted behaviour like hiding under your bed or couch and how the shelter they provide will help keep your rabbit healthy and happy.
+We explain how these toys can help control unwanted behavior like hiding under your bed or couch and how the shelter they provide will help keep your rabbit healthy and happy.

 Don't waste money on a toy that may end up being ignored, take a look at our shortlist of the hideouts we think your rabbit will love so you can choose the right one.